-In order to further reduce your energy footprint once you have designed and constructed efficient space, you may want to give consideration to purchase Green Power for your premises.
+To further reduce your energy footprint once you have designed and constructed efficient space, you may want to consider purchase Green Power for your premises.

 Environmentally Friendly Interiors

 Floor Materials:

 Floor finishes have the greatest single environmental impact of any fixed item over the life of a typical tenant's occupancy timeframe.
 This is due to a tendency to replace floor materials at the end of every lease cycle.
 If reusing existing floor finishes is not possible or practical, many environmentally friendly options are available at similar and often lower cost than typical selections.
 For example: